say1bt/jokes-frontend/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+This project was developed with the assistance of AI tools like ChatGPT, which helped in generating documentation and providing coding suggestions.

 ---

-Feel free to modify this README file as needed to fit your specific project requirements.
+Feel free to adjust this README file according to your specific project needs.